DallanQ/7_wonders_duel/Manual.md

 These Ages are played out in a similar fashion, with each player having the chance to play approximately 10 cards per Age to earn coins, strengthen their armies, make scientific discoveries, and develop their city.

-In 7 Wonders Duel, there are 3 ways to claim victory: military supremacy, scien- tific supremacy, and civilian victory.
+In 7 Wonders Duel, there are 3 ways to claim victory: military supremacy, scien-tific supremacy, and civilian victory.
 Military and scientific victories can happen at any time and end the game immediately.
 If, by the end of the third Age, no one has yet won the game, the players add up their victory points, and the player with the highest score is declared the winner.

-## Game Elements (Page 4)
+## GAME ELEMENTS (Page 4)

 ### Wonder card (Page 4)
 Each large card represents a Wonder from the Age of Antiquity.
 Each Wonder consists of a name, a construction cost, and an effect.

->A card named "The Pyramids", with the cost shown on the left as coins icons , and the effect on the right, which gives 9 points when built.
+> the cost shown on the left as coins icons , and the effect on the right, which gives 9 points when built.
 The background features a pyramid and a river scene

+### Military Tokens (Page 4)
+The Military tokens represent the benefits a city earns when it manages to gain the upper hand, militarily, over its opponent.
+>Red rectangular tokens with split golden coins.
+The token has the number 2 or 5 with in the split golden coin.

+### Progress Tokens (Page 4)
+ The progress tokens represent effects which you can obtain by collecting iden- tical pairs of scientific symbols.

+> circular icons, a "7" labeled "PHILOSOPHY," symbols for "ECONOMY," a yellow triangle for "ARCHITECTURE," and "MASONRY".

+### Conflict Pawn (Page 4)
+The Conflict pawn indicates on the board one city’s military advantage over the other.
+>A red game piece shaped like a shield with two crossed swords behind it

 ### Board (Page 4)
 The board represents the military rivalry between the two cities.
 It is divided into zones (9) and spaces (19).
 The last space on each end represents the player's capital.
 It also holds the Military tokens and the Progress tokens available for the cur- rent game.
 > board with Progress Tokens at the top, Military Tokens on the left, spaces on the right, and zones in the middle.
 The Conflict Pawn starts in the center of the board.

-### Military Tokens (Page 4)
-The Military tokens represent the benefits a city earns when it manages to gain the upper hand, militarily, over its opponent.
->Red rectangular tokens with split golden coins.
-The token has the number 2 or 5 with in the split golden coin.

-### Progress Tokens (Page 4)
- The progress tokens represent effects which you can obtain by collecting iden- tical pairs of scientific symbols.
-> circular icons, a "7" labeled "PHILOSOPHY," symbols for "ECONOMY," a yellow triangle for "ARCHITECTURE," and "MASONRY".

 ### Coins (Page 4)
  Coins allow you to construct certain Buildings, and to purchase resources through commerce.
 The Treasury, the accumulated coins, is worth victory points at the end of the game.

  > A large bronze coin with the number 6, a medium-sized gold coin with the number 3 and a small silver coin with the number 1.

-### Conflict Pawn (Page 4)
-The Conflict pawn indicates on the board one city’s military advantage over the other.
->A red game piece shaped like a shield with two crossed swords behind it

 ### Guild and Age cards (Page 5)
 In 7 Wonders Duel, all of the Age and Guild cards represent Buildings.
 The Building cards all consist of a name, an effect and a construction cost.